 Cristina Pora Balaceanu, Founder, Artistic Director and teacher

-Cristina Pora began her ballet studies in the Russian Vaganova method at the State Ballet School in Bucharest, Romania.
-During her senior year of training, she was chosen to represent Romania, in the Junior Division at the famous International Ballet Competition in Varna, Bulgaria in 1966.
+Cristina Pora began her ballet studies in the Russian Vaganova method at the State Ballet School in Cucharest, Romania.
+During her senior year of training, she was chosen to represent Romania, in the Junior Division at the famous international Varna, Bulgaria Ballet Competition in1966.
 This was the same year and competition where the famous Mikhail Baryshnikov won the Gold Medal.

 As one of the top students of her graduating class, Miss Pora was awarded a full scholarship to study at the Bolshoi Theatre in Moscow where such famous teachers as Marina T. Semionava and Raisa Struchkova played an important role in her development.

-On coming to Canada, Miss Pora founded her own school the Cristina Pora Calssical Ballet School in Mississauga in 1975.
+On coming to Canada, Miss Pora found her own school the Cristina Pora Calssical Ballet School in Mississauga in 1975.
 As a full member of the Canadian Dance Teachers Association (C.D.T.A), she was also appointed as a member of the Ballet Committee of the Ontario Branch C.D.T.A and Examiner for its ballet examinations.
-She has also attended 3 years of pedagogy courses at the National Ballet School Teacher Training program in Toronto.
+She has also attended 3 years of pedagogue courses at the National Ballet School Teacher Training program in Toronto.